The ocean... as deep as his

-- In Pacific Rim, Gipsy Danger loses her left arm in the Action Prologue against Knifehead.
-After being rebuilt, she loses her right arm in the final battle.
+- In Pacific Rim, Gipsy Danger loses its left arm in the Action Prologue against Knifehead.
+After being rebuilt, it loses its right arm in the final battle.

 - In The Unknown, Alonzo the Armless blackmails a surgeon into amputating his arms because he believes this will enable him to win the heart of the woman he loves.

 - Occurs in Blood Diamond, depicting the Truth in Television actions of the Revolutionary United Front during the civil war in Sierra Leone.
 The election slogan at the time was "the future is in your hands," so the rebels chopped people's hands off to discourage them from voting in the elections.

 Captain Poison: No more hands, no more voting!

 - In X-Men: Days of Future Past, Sunspot gets his arm chopped off in the final battle.
 He lost pretty quickly after that.